esfoliante/esfoliante/README.md

 I'm a teenager and a passionate self-taught backend and mobile developer from Portugal.
 I would love to do something cute for my portfolio but I am not that good with design.

-- 🚀 I’m currently working on DvOS (an operating system)
+- 🚀 I’m currently working on a esports meeting app
 - 📚 I’m currently learning Operating Systems' (Kernel) development and C
 - 💙 My favorite technology is Flutter
 - 💬 Ask me about anything on my [Telegram](https://t.me/esfoliante)